MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/media-elements-in-adaptive-cards.md

     ```

+The following screenshot shows you the media elements in your Adaptive Card:

 ## Limitations

-1. Adaptive Cards supports only the links from sharepoint or OneDrive.
+1. Adaptive Card supports only the links from sharepoint or OneDrive.
 1. You must inform users or admin before you share a link that they're responsible for ensuring that the audience can view the link.

 ## See also